Make Me Happier: Evoking Emotions Through Image Diffusion Models: Introduction

-The main contributions of this paper are highlighted below: (1) We introduce a new and important problem of emotion-evoked image generation.
-To benchmark all methods, we establish a comprehensive framework for evaluating model performances, incorporating human psychophysics experiments and four newly introduced metrics.
-(2) We introduce EmoEditor, an emotion-evoked diffusion model, which employs a novel two-branch architecture to integrate global context with local semantic regions of source images that evoke emotional responses.
+The main contributions of this paper are highlighted below: (1) We study the problem of emotion-evoked image generation, which focuses on modifying visual content to trigger intended emotional responses while preserving scene structures and contextual coherence.
+To benchmark all methods, we establish a comprehensive framework for evaluating model performance, incorporating human psychophysics experiments and introducing a new metric.
+(2) We propose EmoEditor, an emotion-evoked diffusion model, which employs a novel two-branch architecture to integrate global context with local semantic regions of source images that evoke emotional responses.
 (3) EmoEditor learns emotional cues during end-to-end training, eliminating the need for additional emotion reference images.
 During inference, EmoEditor generates emotion-evoked images without hand-crafted emotion-conditioned text instructions, while preserving context and structural coherence with the source image.
 Its performance is superior among all the competitive methods.
-(4) We curate the first large-scale EmoPair dataset, containing 340,000 image pairs with emotion annotations.
+(4) We curate the large-scale EmoPair dataset, containing 340,000 image pairs with emotion annotations.